lunarc/cpp_course/docs/docs/oop.md

 C++ introduces the concept of a class

-A class can be seen as a struct which contain functions for accessing data
+A class can be seen as a struct that contain functions for accessing data

 Variables and methods of a class can be